hemidactylus/mini-demo-cassio-langchain/genai_learning_day_oct2023/README.md

 ## Demo 1: Without Frameworks

+> _Note_: if you want to use a keyspace other than the default one for the DB, make sure you tweak running the prerequisites to point to that one as well (i.e. pass `keyspace='...'` explicitly in the `cassio.init(...)` call there as well).
+Check with the CQL console that the tables are created in the right keyspace.

 **Prerequisite**:
 populate the "philosopher" non-partitioned quote vector store by running [this Colab](https://colab.research.google.com/github/openai/openai-cookbook/blob/main/examples/vector_databases/cassandra_astradb/Philosophical_Quotes_cassIO.ipynb) up to and including the